HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

-For more information about what kind of air filter you should use, check out our air filter guide.
+For more information about what kind of air filter you should use, check out my air filter guide.

 Furnace Burner Maintenance

 The burner is the part of the furnace that creates a flame by burning gas.
-Due to combustion of gas, the burner is very susceptible to carbon and soot build up.
+Due to the combustion of gas, the burner is very susceptible to carbon and soot build-up.
 The furnace’s burner assembly should be inspected regularly for cleanliness and proper function.

 When inspecting your furnace’s burners, the first thing that you should do is turn off the power and gas to your furnace.
 Never work on a furnace while the power is on!
 Next, remove the cover panel to gain access to your furnace’s interior.

 Once inside the furnace, vacuum out the area where the burners sit to remove any debris.
 Next, remove the burners and inspect them.
 Most importantly, inspect the front of the burners where the flame comes out.
 Brush them down with a brass wire brush to remove any buildup.